needle-tools/needle-engine-support/documentation/getting-started/index.md

 <needle-button large href="https://engine.needle.tools/downloads/blender"><strong>Download Needle Engine for Blender</strong></needle-button>

 *With Needle Engine for Blender you can build fully interactive 3D websites running on three.js.
-They can easily deployed to the web are get optimized automatically by the Needle Engine Build Pipeline (needs Node.js installed)*
+They can easily deployed to the web and get optimized automatically by the Needle Engine Build Pipeline (needs Node.js installed)*
 <br/>

 - The Blender addon is downloaded as a zip file.